mrxzzy/geotag/README.md

 Clone the repo, find copies of the dependencies, and drop them in the directory.
 Or edit index.html and adjust the script sources for copies you already have.
 Don't forget to install a leaflest CSS file as well.

 You will need to create **./keys.js** to store your api keys.
-You'll need to register with 500px, flickr, and mapbox.
+You'll need to register with flickr and mapbox.
 You can get away without mapbox, but sometimes they have better satellite imagery than google so it's probably worth the effort to keep them as an option.
 File contents should look like:

 ```javascript
 var api_keys = {